Blog · Analysis · Last reviewed June 16, 2026

 A narrow security mandate can miss these harms.
 A model that is not a bioweapons risk may still be a dependency engine.
 A model that cannot autonomously conduct a serious cyberattack may still produce workslop at scale, manipulate lonely users, distort public knowledge, or collapse apprenticeship pathways.
 A model that passes a national-security test may still become a high-control interface when attached to memory, persuasion, and economic incentives.

 The International AI Safety Report process is useful here because it tries to synthesize a broader research base on general-purpose AI capabilities and risks.
+The 2026 report is especially relevant because it treats risk management as a problem of scientific uncertainty, information asymmetry, market failure, and institutional coordination.
 Its significance is not that one report can settle the field.
 It is that public institutions need a shared scientific baseline that is not simply a lab's release narrative.

 The Governance Standard